-Obtain status information on the Prolog system.
-The actual argument type depends on the information required. int describes what information is wanted.
-The options are given in table 9.1.
+information required. int describes what information is wanted.
+The options are given in table 11.1.

-9.4.18 Registering Foreign Predicates
+11.4.18 Registering Foreign Predicates

-int PL\register\foreign\in\module(char \mod, char \name, int arity, foreign\t (\f)(), int flags, ...)
+PL\register\foreign\in\module(char \mod, char \name, int arity, foreign\t (\f)(), int flags, ...)

 Register the C function f to implement a Prolog predicate.
 After this call returns successfully a predicate with name name (a char \) and arity arity (a C int) is created in module mod.
 If mod is NULL, the predicate is created in the module of the calling context, or if no context is present in the module user.